johnbywater/quantdsl/README.md

 }
 ```

-With the above example American option source code in a file called 'americanoption.quantdsl' and the above market calibration parameters in a file called 'nbpcalibration.json', the following `quantdsl` shell command will evaluate that expression with those calibration parameters under the default one-factor model of market dynamics.
+With the above example American option source code in a file called `americanoption.quantdsl` and the above market calibration parameters in a file called `nbpcalibration.json`, the following `quantdsl` shell command will evaluate that expression with those calibration parameters (albeit under the default one-factor model of market dynamics).

 ```
 $ quantdsl --calibration-url nbpcalibration.json --path-count=50000  americanoption.quantdsl